Attention deficit hyperactivity disorder (ADHD) is sometimes diagnosed alongside autism.

 See your doctor

 Autistic people tell us that going to the doctor can be stressful because they feel that health professionals do not understand their needs.
-But seeing your doctor if you think you may have ADHD is an important step towards looking after yourself.
+However, if you think you may have ADHD, seeing your doctor is an important step towards looking after yourself.

 Different types of medication are available for ADHD.
 These medications are not a cure for ADHD, but may help someone feel better in their day-to-day life.
 For example, medication may help to increase concentration and reduce distractibility.
 Make sure you always tell the doctor or therapist about your autism because it may affect the treatment you are prescribed and how your doctor communicates with you.